Perceptual error optimization for Monte Carlo rendering: Discrete optimization

 \Paragraph{Error diffusion}

-A classical halftoning algorithm, error diffusion scans the image pixel by pixel, snapping each reference value to the closest quantization level and distributing the resulting error to yet-unprocessed nearby pixels according to a given diffusion kernel $\DiffusionKernel$.
-We use the empirically derived kernel of \citet{floyd1976adaptive} which has been shown to produce an output that approximately minimizes \cref{eq:SubsetSelectionProblem} \cite{hocevar2008reinstating}.
-Error diffusion is faster than iterative minimization but yields less accurate solutions.
+A classical halftoning algorithm, error diffusion scans the image pixel by pixel, snapping each reference value to the closest quantization level and distributing the resulting pixel error to yet-unprocessed nearby pixels according to a given kernel $\DiffusionKernel$.
+We use the empirically derived kernel of \citet{floyd1976adaptive} which has been shown to produce an output that approximately minimizes \cref{eq:VerticalOptimization} \citep{hocevar2008reinstating}.
+Error diffusion is faster than iterative minimization but yields less optimal solutions.

 \Paragraph{Dithering}